 To this date, Iran is still the country that solicits the most response (whether positive or negative) when I tell people I’ve been there.
 Despite what a lot of us see in the media, I felt safe as a solo female traveler, and I came across the friendliest people I had ever met.
 While it’s definitely not a tourist-heavy destination with infrastructure to match, traveling around Iran was pretty easy.

 Arriving into Tehran means being propelled into a huge, polluted and extremely busy metropole.
 A lot of travellers choose to only spend the day of their arrival into Tehran, or skip it all together and head directly to Kashan.
-Understandable, but Tehran has much more to offer than heart stopping street crossings and kebabs!
+Understandable, but there are so many things to do in Tehran, and it has much more to offer than heart stopping street crossings and kebabs!

 Now, one would say it would be super easy to find a palace in the middle of the city.
 Not me.
 I couldn’t find it for the life of me and after my second lap around the concrete walls, someone pointed me in the right direction knowing what I was looking for.
 Turns out, I had been circling it.
 This is probably the most expensive entrance fee (approx. USD28) you will pay in the whole of Iran, but worth it.

 Once inside, you are treated to lavishly decorated rooms and buildings, gardens and museums.
 The palaces have mirrored walls, intricate tiling, chandeliers and beautiful paintings.
 It’s not hard to imagine life at court here with a cup of tea at the cafe in the garden.
 The complex itself is a UNESCO Heritage site, and dates back to the 16th century.
 Today, the Golestan Palace is a fantastic display of Qajar artistry and architecture.